vitoh/bluVue/README.md

 ### What's Included

-- `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload.
+- `npm run dev`: build a CLIENT and SERVER bundle and watch for changes in file, the server bundle is use for server side rendering.

-- `npm run build`: build with HTML/CSS/JS minification.
+- `npm run build`: build the client and server bundles.

-- `npm run unit`: run the unit test
+- `npm run unit`: run the unit test.

-- `npm run e2e`: run the acceptance test